 - Empty Nest: Generally, the children move back and forth between their parents’ homes.
 This arrangement moves the parents back and forth from the children’s home.
 The empty nest arrangement works very well in some cases, and in many other situations, it is a truly awful idea.

 Whatever parenting time arrangement the divorce settlement contains, it must uphold the principles of the co-parenting law.
 Otherwise, a Cook County family law judge probably will not approve it.

 Reach Out to an Assertive Attorney

 Innovative new laws often require innovative new solutions.
-For a consultation with an experienced family law attorney in Chicago, contact the Law Offices of Martin A. Delaney III, Ltd. After-hours visits are available.
+For a consultation with an experienced family law attorney in Chicago, contact Andrea Heckman Law.
+After-hours visits are available.